Darkness4/blog/pages/blog/2023-09-16-road-to-replicable-infrastructure/page.md

 ---
 title: Road to replicable infrastructure with OverlayFS and dracut live image
-description: About replicable infrastructure when containerization and virtualization is not allowed.
+description: About replicable infrastructure when containerization and virtualization are not allowed.
 ---

 ## Table of contents